 If fitted with a hearing aid in the last 90 days, then it is not recommended to start Lenire until after a 90 day period.
 This allows for adequate time in which the person can adjust to the hearing aids and see if they work.
 Patients are advised to take out the hearing aids for one hour before treatment, and leave aid(s) out for an hour afterwards.
 This is merely a precaution to avoid over-stimulating the auditory nerve.

-With Lenire, the patient has full control of the sound and is able to turn the volume of the treatment down on the controller to their desired comfort level.
+Lenire is configured to each patients hearing threshold, once configured the volume of the treatment can be reduced or increased by a maximum of 12 decibels if required.
 Where sound intolerance is an issue, it is advised that you discuss this with your Healthcare Professional before starting treatment.

 Lenire is recommended for patients with subjective tinnitus (where the sound or ringing sensation is only audible to the person experiencing it, regardless of the type of sound they are hearing).

-It is recommended that you store your tonguetip™ in the carry case provided as part of the treatment package.
-It’s important, at all times, to store the tonguetip™ in a clean, dry location where it is not in contact with chemicals, foods, liquids or animals.
+It is recommended that you store your Tonguetip® in the carry case provided as part of the treatment package.
+It’s important, at all times, to store the Tonguetip® in a clean, dry location where it is not in contact with chemicals, foods, liquids or animals.